Top Things to Know Before Moving to Alexandria, VA

 Schools Maintain a Focus on STEM Topics

 The public schools across Alexandria put a lot of focus on STEM, or science, technology, engineering, and math, giving students a great start from Kindergarten on.
 They even have a high school dedicated to these disciplines, the Thomas Jefferson High School for Science and Technology.
-With STEM curriculum, students can explore the way the world works from a number of different perspectives.
+With a STEM curriculum, students can explore the way the world works from a number of different perspectives.
 This gives them a clearer outlook on life and assists in choosing a career path from an early age.

 Washington D.C. is Just a Stone's Throw Away